 - pinch sea salt

-- 1/2 cup dark chocolate chips
+- 1 cup chocolate chips, divided

 - Use a small spoon to spread the melted chocolate all around the inside of each well of a rectangular mold.
 I used a mold with rectangles about three inches long.
 I linked to a similar one in the ingredients, with each well being about 3-inches long by 1-inch deep.

 - Set coated mold in freezer while you make layers.

 - Mix the cookie mixture in a blender until smooth.
 Press into the mold wells and flatten.½ cup almond flour, 2 tablespoon maple syrup, pinch sea salt